-It’s time to start using our teeth. this may sound strange, but there is a reason why I’ve made this one of my nine principles.
-Most of us don’t chew our food: we wolf it down on the way to a meeting, while checking emails or sat in front of the tV.
-But doing this means you aren’t digesting your food or absorbing the nutrients efficiently, and neither do you register when you’re full.
-Digestion starts in the mind, so get present while you’re eating: no distractions, no eating and tweeting.
-Sit down, breathe and chew your food 10–15 times: relax while you eat, don’t rush.
-Watch your bloated belly disappear, your body feel calmer and your desire to grab something sweet diminish.
+It’s time to start using our teeth.
+This may sound strange, but there is a reason why I’ve made this one of my nine principles.
+Most of us don’t chew our food.
+We wolf it down on the way to a meeting, while checking emails or sat in front of the TV.
+But doing this means you aren’t digesting your food or absorbing the nutrients efficiently and neither do you register when you’re full.
+Digestion starts in the mind, so get present while you’re eating - no distractions, no eating and no tweeting.
+Sit down, breathe and chew your food 10–15 times.
+Just relax while you eat, don’t rush.
+Watch your bloated belly disappear, your body will feel calmer and your desire to grab something sweet will diminish.

-People are sometimes surprised that i cook with meat and fish.
-‘Isn’t meat bad for you?’, I’m often asked.
-Well, it’s all about quality, and i always choose pasture-raised, grass-fed meat.
-Grass-fed beef is naturally leaner than grain-fed beef: it contains much higher levels of omega-3 fatty acids and is a great source of CLA (conjugated linoleic acid), a fat that reduces the risk of obesity, diabetes and many immune disorders.
+People are sometimes surprised that I cook with meat and fish.
+I'm often asked, "Isn't meat bad for you?".
+Well, it’s all about quality and I always choose pasture-raised, grass-fed meat.
+Grass-fed beef is naturally leaner than grain-fed beef as it contains much higher levels of omega-3 fatty acids and is a great source of CLA (conjugated linoleic acid), a fat that reduces the risk of obesity, diabetes and many immune disorders.
 If you don’t eat meat, no worries!
 But if you do, try to buy the best quality.
 It will be slightly more expensive so think buy less, buy better – use the money you would have spent on a few pieces of cheaper meat and just buy one that’s good quality.
 The taste alone will get you hooked.

 Sleep should be sacred and treasured.
 It is anti-ageing, it allows you to repair your body, reduce stress and control your appetite.
 But so often we feel restless at night and find it hard to switch off.
 Try and stick to a regular sleep pattern, such as 10 p.m. to 6 a.m., or 11 p.m. to 7 a.m.
-Ditch the tech: turn off technology and keep it out of the bedroom. no more late-night instagrammming, internet shopping or email checking.
+Ditch the tech: turn off technology and keep it out of the bedroom.
+No more late-night instagrammming, internet shopping or email checking.
 Put your phone away after 9 p.m. – anything on it can wait until the morning.
-Cut out the coffee: After midday, stick to herbal tea so you’re not stimulated by the rush of caffeine.
-Get some herbal help: drink some chamomile tea before bed, spray some lavender oil over your pillow and take some magnesium citrate – these will all relax you into a sweet slumber.
+Cut out the coffee after midday and stick to herbal tea so you’re not stimulated by the rush of caffeine.
+Get some herbal help by drinking some chamomile tea before bed, spray some lavender oil over your pillow and take some magnesium citrate – these will all relax you into a sweet slumber.

 Another stress buster is to connect with nature.
 When I lived in Australia, my world revolved around the sea.
 I would dive deep into that ocean and, as I did so, nothing else mattered.
-Back in London, swimming in the thames isn’t so tempting, so I often take myself for a long walk in one of the glorious parks that we’re lucky to have in the city. connecting with nature is so calming; whether it’s a local park or river path or, if you live in a more rural area, woodlands or fields, or even the beach.
-Make a weekly appointment with Mother nature and you will soon reap the rewards.
+Back in London, swimming in the thames isn’t so tempting, so I often take myself for a long walk in one of the glorious parks that we’re lucky to have in the city.
+Connecting with nature is so calming; whether it’s a local park, river path or if you live in a more rural area, woodlands, fields, or even the beach.
+Make a weekly appointment with Mother Nature and you will soon reap the rewards.